7 Best Cryptocurrency Apps of February 2023

 - Only 30 coins available

-- $10 minimum purchase is larger than average
+- Larger-than-average $10 minimum purchase

 Kraken is one of the older options of the best crypto apps available — it’s been around since 2011.
 Kraken’s platform is a good option for new users, featuring a user-friendly mobile and online experience.
-However, Kraken really shines when it comes to advanced features.

 Advanced traders can take advantage of the basics plus margin accounts and multiple exchanges on one platform.
 Signing up for Kraken Pro can save frequent buyers and sellers money on transactions.
 Pro trade fees are based on monthly volume with a 0.16% maker fee or 0.26% taker fee on the first $50,000 and dropping for higher volume.

 Fees can add up for basic users, with 2% on NFT transactions, fees on certain deposits and payment processing fees when you use a credit card, debit card or digital wallet.
 Margin fees are extra — 0.015% to 0.02% when you open a position and each time it rolls over in four-hour increments.